Joseph Vann

-Joseph H. Vann (11 February 1798 – 23 October 1844) was a Cherokee leader of mixed-race ancestry, a businessman and planter in Georgia, Tennessee and Indian Territory.
+Joseph H. Vann (11 February 1798 – 23 October 1844) was a Cherokee leader, a businessman and planter in Georgia, Tennessee and Indian Territory.
 He owned plantations, many slaves, taverns, and steamboats.
 In 1837, he moved with several hundred Cherokee to Indian Territory, as he realized they had no choice under the government's Indian Removal policy.
 He built up his businesses along the major waterways, operating his steamboats on the Tennessee, Ohio, Mississippi, and Arkansas rivers.

 Early life and education

 Joseph H. Vann was born at Spring Place, Georgia on February 11, 1798.
-Joseph and his sister Mary were children of James Vann and Nannie Brown, both Cherokee of mixed-blood, with partial European ancestry.
+Joseph and his sister Mary were children of James Vann and Nannie Brown, both Cherokee with partial European ancestry.
 James Vann was a powerful chief in the Cherokee Nation and had several other wives and children.
 The people were considered one of the Five Civilized Tribes of the American Southeast, because they had adopted some European-American ways, often from traders who intermarried with the Cherokee.

 Joseph's paternal grandparents were Joseph Vann, a Scottish trader who came from the Province of South Carolina, and Mary Christiana (Wah-Li or Wa-wli Vann), a Cherokee.
 Young Joseph was his father's favorite child and was the major heir of his estate and wealth.

 At age 11, Joseph was in the room when his father James was murdered in Buffington's Tavern in 1809 in present-day Forsyth County, GA, about 70 miles from the family home, Diamond Hill, at Spring Place, Murray County.
 James Vann had tried to plan to have Joseph to inherit his wealth, but Cherokee law stipulated that the home go to his wife Peggy, while his possessions and property were to be divided among his children.

 Eventually the Cherokee Council granted Joseph the inheritance in line with his father's wish; this included 2000 acre of land, trading posts, river ferries, and the Vann House in Spring Place, Georgia.
 Joseph also inherited his father's gold and deposited over $200,000 in gold in a bank in Tennessee.